Hellorge/gogogo/docs/steps.md

 +++
 - binary production files, and templating comtenting in build process
 - logger and profiler features
-- fasthttp or a custom one that leverages sendfile syscall for zero-copy file transfers.
 - worker pool for request serving
 - Consider making it optional or implementing a more efficient, lock-free metrics collection mechanism.
 - multi-level cache (memory -> shared memory -> disk)
--
 - in server folder add config file for template selection, header imports, seo and content path aliases
 - handle multiple sites using '/server/{sitename}/home'
 - client side page caching based on client system specs